All Episodes

 So when I'm walking out of my office with my dog, he comes with me and then he looks at me.

-He's like tuned in, like, what am I doing?
+Like, what am I doing?

-What do you what should I do?
+What do you, what should I do?

 That's the right relationship.